 Evolution, Development, and Genomics

-After graduating from the master's program followed by performing a compulsory military service, I went to Academia Sinica, and where I worked as a research assistant with Yi-Hsien Su and Jr-Kai Yu.
-In their lab, I studied axial patterning in the sea urchin, as well as germline and neuron specification in the amphioxus.
-For my PhD under the supervision by Nori Satoh at Okinawa Institute of Science and Technology Graduate University (OIST), I studied the comparative genomics and transcriptomics of brachiopods, phoronids, and nemertean as well as axial patterning in brachiopods.
-I am now in Mansi Srivastava's lab at Harvard OEB studying regeneration in the acoel, Hofstenia miamia.
+After graduating from the master's program followed by performing a compulsory military service in the navy, I went to Academia Sinica.
+Where I worked as a research assistant with Yi-Hsien Su and Jr-Kai Yu.
+In their lab, I studied axial patterning in sea urchins, as well as germline and neuron specification in amphioxus.
+For my PhD under the supervision by Nori Satoh at Okinawa Institute of Science and Technology Graduate University (OIST), I studied comparative genomics and transcriptomics of brachiopods, phoronids, and nemerteans.
+I also applied functional transcriptomics to study axial patterning in brachiopods.
+I am now in Mansi Srivastava's lab at Harvard OEB, studying stem cell regulation in the acoel Hofstenia miamia.